-- The council has put in place comprehensive arrangements for identifying and managing significant risks.
-There was regular compliance monitoring of the council's Risk Management Strategy, Resource Risk Registers and Control Plans by the Risk Management Team, Council and Resource Risk Sponsors Groups. - The Risk Management Strategy which clearly defines roles and responsibilities for councillors and employees will be subject to a full review during 2019-20. - An external review of the council's Insurance Fund concluded that the fund was enough to meet known liabilities and that no further increase to the balance of the fund was required. - The council's Internal Audit Service which complies with Public Sector Internal Audit Standards completed its annual programme of risk-based audits with an objective of providing an opinion on the adequacy and effectiveness of the council's risk management, governance and internal control arrangements.
-Where improvements were required, action plans were developed and monitored and where necessary followup audit work completed. - The Information Governance Board supported by Internal Audit ensured regular scrutiny and the promotion of effective arrangements for the safe collection, storage, use and sharing of data, including processes to safeguard personal data. - The annual review of compliance with the council's Information Management Framework did not highlight any significant areas of concern. - The system of internal financial control is based upon the Financial Regulations which set out the rules to ensure robust internal control over the council's finances.
+- The council has put in place comprehensive arrangements for identifying, evaluating and controlling significant risks which threaten the council's ability to meet its objectives to deliver services to the public.
+There is also a robust process in place for compliance monitoring of the council's Risk Management Strategy, Resource Risk Registers and Control Plans. - A full review of the Risk Management Strategy which clearly defines roles and responsibilities for councillors and employees was completed during 2019-20.
+A number of changes were made to reflect national best practice. - The council's Internal Audit Service which complies with Public Sector Internal Audit Standards completed its annual programme of risk based audits with an objective of providing an opinion on the adequacy and effectiveness of the council's risk management, governance and internal control arrangements.
+Where improvements were required, action plans were developed and monitored and where necessary follow-up audit work completed. - The Information Governance Board ensured regular scrutiny and the promotion of effective arrangements for the safe collection, storage, use and sharing of data, including processes to safeguard personal data. - The annual review of compliance with the council's Information Management Framework did not highlight any significant areas of concern. - The system of internal financial control is based upon the Financial Regulations which set out the rules to ensure robust internal control over the council's finances.
 Control is maintained through regular management information, management supervision and a structure of delegation and accountability.
-External Audit of the council's accounts is robust and a "clean audit certificate" was issued for 2017-18.

-- Through a well-established Performance Management Framework, the council has clearly defined processes in place for the identification, monitoring and reporting of its objectives to ensure continued effectiveness and the achievement of Best Value.
+External Audit of the council's accounts is robust and a "clean audit certificate" was issued for 2018-19. - Through a well-established Performance Management Framework, the council has clearly defined processes in place for the identification, monitoring and reporting of its objectives to ensure continued effectiveness and the achievement of Best Value.
 Progress is monitored and reported regularly to both managers and councillors.
-This includes areas of under-performance and the related improvement actions. - Guidance on Funding External Bodies and Following the Public Pound was developed to ensure a consistent approach across the council. - The council's Charitable Trust Funds are being modernised with new constitutions to ensure that the Trusts operate in a manner designed to benefit communities. - The Executive Director of Finance and Corporate Resources is a member of the council's Corporate Management Team and as such, is integral in all major decisions taken by the council, and in material matters which are submitted to councillors for decision.
+This includes areas of underperformance and the related improvement actions. - The new South Lanarkshire Charitable and Educational Trusts were approved by OSCR during December 2019 and arrangements are being made to transfer the assets.
+The new constitutions will ensure that these Trusts operate in a manner designed to benefit communities. - The Executive Director of Finance and Corporate Resources is a member of the council's Senior Management Team and as such, is integral in all major decisions taken by the council, and in material matters which are submitted to councillors for decision.
 This involvement fulfils the expectation of CIPFA in terms of the role of the Chief Financial Officer.